 If you do your own bookkeeping or work as a bookkeeper for someone else, there are some important accounting rules and terms you need to remember.
-We have also included a chart to help you with knowing when to use a debit or a credit in an equation.
+Looking for help keeping track of the accounting rules and terms?
+We have also included a Bookkeeper’s Cheat Sheet to help you with knowing when to use a debit or a credit in an equation.

 Rule 1: Total debits must always equal total credits

 Rule 2: Debits are always on the left